sladesamuel/2048/README.md

-# 2048
+# Naruto 2048: Master of Dojutsu

 A fork of the Open Source [GitHub Repository](https://github.com/gabrielecirulli/2048), re-built for custom use and hosted [here](https://slade2048.netlify.app).
+This variant of the game brings in the concept of 2 forms of dojutsu from the Naruto anime series: Sharingan and Rinnegan.
+Each level merges to something conceptually more powerful.
+Can you unlock them all?

 ## Prerequisites